-Our camels give rides six afternoons a week (Monday through Saturday) from mid-May through October.
+Our camels give rides six afternoons a week (Monday through Saturday) from mid-May through October, weather permitting.
 In November and December you can ride on Saturdays, holidays, and Christmas Town evenings.
-During January and February our camels rest up for the next season.
-In March and April you can ride on Fridays and Saturdays.
+During January and February, Gomer and CJ rest up for the next season, and rides resume on Fridays and Saturdays in March and April.

 Check our online event calendar to see whether rides are scheduled for a particular day.
 The times when rides are offered vary, so be sure to check with a daily schedule or staff member.

 Tickets are $5 per rider and can be purchased at Eden Zoo and petting zoo are.
 Price includes 6% Kentucky sales tax.

 The maximum total weight of all riders is 250 pounds.
 Because weight distribution is important, low-weight riders can ride in front of the hump while others ride behind it.
 Because the safety of our guests is very important, all rides are subject to the discretion of the camel handler.
 The minimum height for a rider is 36 inches.